wandb/text-extraction/README.md

 - Evaluations of both models
 - Three boards: dataset browser, model browser, model comparsion

+This prints a bunch of errors, but they are actually benign.
+It should take about a minute.

 ```
 mkdir -p dataset
 cp example_data/* dataset/